Karan Thapar

 Karan Thapar (born 5 November 1955) is an Indian journalist, news presenter and interviewer working with The Wire.
 Thapar was associated with CNN-IBN and hosted The Devil's Advocate and The Last Word.
-He was also associated with India Today, hosted the shows To the Point and Nothing But The Truth and is doing an exclusive series of Interviews with The Wire on his show Access Journalism.
+Some of the celebrities he has interviewed included Jyoti Basu,Atal Bihari Vajpayee, Mamata Banerjee, Jaylalita,Buddhadeb Bhattacharjee, Narendra Modi and Shah Rukh Khan.
+He was also associated with India Today, hosted the shows To the Point and Nothing But The Truth and is doing an exclusive series of Interviews with The Wire on his show the Interview with Karan Thapar.

 Early life and education

 Karan Thapar is the youngest child of former Chief of the Army Staff General Pran Nath Thapar and Bimla Thapar.
-The journalist Romesh Thapar and the historian Romila Thapar are his cousins.
+The late journalist Romesh Thapar was his cousin, and Thapar is also a cousin to historian Romila Thapar.

 Thapar is also related distantly to the family of Prime Minister Jawaharlal Nehru.
 Nehru's niece, the writer Nayantara Sahgal, was married to Gautam Sahgal, brother of Bimla Thapar, his mother.

-He is an alumnus of The Doon School in Dehradun and the Stowe School in England.
-While at Doon, Thapar was the editor-in-chief of the school magazine The Doon School Weekly.
+Thapar is an alumnus of The Doon School in Dehradun and Stowe School in England.
+While at Doon, Thapar was the editor-in-chief of the school magazine, The Doon School Weekly.

-Thapar graduated with a degree in Economics and Political Philosophy from Pembroke College, Cambridge in 1977.
-In the same year, he was also President of the Cambridge Union.
-He subsequently obtained a doctorate in International Relations from St Antony's College, Oxford.
+Thapar graduated with a degree in Economics and Political Philosophy from Pembroke College, Cambridge University, in 1977.
+In the same year, he was also the president of the Cambridge Union.
+After which he obtained a doctorate in International Relations from St. Antony's College, Oxford University.